 - advertising campaigns put forth by detailing chemical companies and or detailers:

 The combination of a coating’s, chemical protection, film build thickness, and hydrophobic properties cannot guarantee full protection against vehicle surface water spotting.

-Hydrophobics Help Protect Against Hard Water Spots– THEY DON’T PREVENT THEM
+Ceramic Coating Hydrophobics Help Protect Against Automotive Water Spots– THEY DON’T PREVENT THEM

-Hydrophobic properties allow automotive ceramic coatings the ability to:
+Hydrophobic properties (aka water behavior) allow automotive ceramic coatings the ability to:

-- allow them to quick and easily shed water
+- enable surfaces to quickly and more easily shed water

-- enable very quick and simple car washing
+- facilitate very quick and simple car or vehicle washing

-These beneficial attributes aid in vehicle enhancement and functional lifestyle benefits.
-For deeper information into the science behind hydrophobics, please reference the article: How Ceramic Coatings Work: Detailing Hydrophobic Science Explained.
+These beneficial attributes of coatings grant vehicles many positive aesthetic enhancements and functional lifestyle benefits.
+For a deeper look into the science behind hydrophobics, please reference the OCDCarCare article: How Ceramic Coatings Work: Detailing Hydrophobic Science Explained.

-But, even the best coating, featuring the most insane water behavior, cannot combat mineral deposits if the vehicle sits still and water dries on surfaces.
+But, even the best coating, featuring the most extreme water behavior, cannot combat mineral deposits if a vehicle sits still and water dries on surfaces.

-Gravity greatly enhances the chance of water falling off vertical panels.
-However, horizontal panels, those parallel to the ground – which are often flat or concave – are not so fortunate.
-Horizontal panels, especially on a stationary vehicle, are immune to gravity and have no means of shedding water.
-This leaves them much more susceptible to water drying on the surface, injecting mineral deposits directly into the paint system.
+Gravity greatly enhances the ability of water and contamination to slide off vertical coated panels.
+However, horizontal panels, those parallel to the ground – which are frequently flat or concave – are not so fortunate.
+Horizontal panels, especially on a stationary vehicle, are immune to the effects of gravity and have no means of shedding water.
+Therefore, horizontal panels are always susceptible to water drying on the surface, injecting mineral deposits directly into the paint system.

 Therefore, it is CRICITCAL to NEVER allow standing water to sit and dry on vehicle surfaces.